rmadhuraj/Madhu/README.md

 [HS]: ./DW1000/doc/Hardware_setup.md

 ## Toolchain
-All the Necessary Tools will installed by running the script file `setup.sh` provided in the cloned Repo.
+All the necessary tools will be installed by running the script file `setup.sh` provided in the cloned Repo.
 ```bash
 $ cd ot-dw1000
 $ sudo ./setup.sh